 The Act has been described as a 'minefield', and it is undoubtedly the case that the provisions of the Act need to be worked through with a great deal of care.

 Under the Act, many assets which were the separate property of one party will become relationship property, and therefore be equally divisible between the parties upon separation, where the parties have been in a relationship for three years or more.

 By entering into a Contracting Out Agreement (or "pre-nuptial agreement") or a Section 21 Agreement, couples can earmark those items of property that they wish to retain as their separate property.

 A Contracting Out Agreement can also deal with future earnings and the acquisition of property in the future.
 It can also provide a formula for property division should a relationship end.
-Contracting Out Agreements are popular with clients who bring significant assets into a relationship they wish to have preserved as their separate property – protection of the Personal and Property Rights Act.
+Contracting Out Agreements are popular with clients who bring significant assets into a relationship they wish to have preserved as their separate property – Protection of the Personal and Property Rights Act 1988.